-Activity Evidence that supports this approach Challenge number(s) addressed Well-being interventions will be established throughout the school to address the social, emotional, and mental health needs of pupils.
-School-level approaches to developing a positive school ethos, which also aim to support greater engagement in learning. (+4, EEF) 1, 2, 3 Release time will be allocated for the Forest School leader to foster the development of children's self-esteem, resilience, confidence, and teamwork throughout the school.
+Activity Evidence that supports this approach Challenge number(s) addressed Wellbeing Interventions set up across the school to address effect on social skills seen through the pandemic.
+School-level approaches to developing a positive school 1, 2, 3 Embedding skills in pupils to help manage social and economic impact within their home setting - combination of Wellbeing groups and Rainbows ethos, which also aim to support greater engagement in learning. (+4, EEF)

+Release time for Forest School leader to support the development of the children's self-esteem, resilience, confidence and teamwork across the school.
 Training for two members of staff to monitor and embed the effective practice of leading and delivering Forest Schools for the children.
-1, 2 Invest in a broader range of rewards to promote higher attendance across the school, including termly incentives and end- of-year recognition.
-Children intrinsically motivated to be in school with new awards - school council request.
-3 Provide support to ensure that PP children can participate in school trips and after- school activities, including assistance as needed to enhance their attendance in these events throughout the school year.
+1, 2 Investment in wider rewards to encourage higher attendance across school, termly and end of year rewards Children intrinsically motivated to be in school with new awards - school council request.
+3 Support in ensuring PP children are able to engage in school trips and after school trips.
+Providing support where needed to improve attendance in these activities across the school year.
 Enriching PP children academic and life experiences.
-3, 4 Ongoing support from Malachi will be provided to assist PP children and families affected by broader social and economic challenges within the school.
-Specialised support which targets the social and emotional needs of families who need additional support (+4, EEF) 1, 2, 3, 4
+3, 4 Continued support provision from Malachi - supporting PP children within school and families impacted by wider social and economic factors Specialised support which targets the social and emotional needs of families who need additional support (+4, EEF) 1, 2, 3, 4

-Total budgeted cost: £57,720
+Total budgeted cost: £ 63, 970

-Part B: Review of outcomes in the previous academic years
+Part B: Review of outcomes in the previous academic year